Ensuring consumer voices are heard

 The Customer Consultative Group (CCG) is a key source of consumer insights and intelligence for the Australian Energy Regulator (AER), and helps to ensure consumers’ voices are heard and considered in our work and decisions.

 CCG membership provides participating organisations and individuals with the opportunity to inform the AER about issues that impact the groups they represent.
 It also provides members with the opportunity to meet with other consumer representatives to discuss key energy consumer issues.

 The CCG focuses on issues facing residential and small business energy customers, particularly those related to our functions under the National Energy Retail Law (Retail Law) and National Energy Retail Rules.

 The AER has a requirement under rule 172 of the National Energy Retail Rules to establish and maintain a CCG.

 How the group works

 The CCG meets four times each year.
-CCG members are required to consult with their constituency outside the meetings and expected to provide advice on the following items:
+CCG members are required to consult with their constituency outside the meetings and expected to provide advice:

 - issues and processes affecting residential and other small energy customers that fall within the scope of the AER’s functions under national energy legislation

 - emerging energy issues or energy market developments that may be of concern to particular groups of customers/users